 In the late 1800s, when Southwest Philadelphia was mostly farmland with a few big houses, parish legend says that an Irish servant girl named Mary Bryan wrote to Archbishop Ryan.
 She begged him for a temporary church at this end of the neighborhood for the Winter, when unpaved roads made it impossible to get to St. James Church (today St. Agatha St. James) at 38th and Chestnut.

-The Archbishop is said to have obliged, and the pastor of St. James began to say weekly Mass in a rented hall above a store at 49th and Woodland in January, 1890.
+The Archbishop is said to have obliged, and the pastor of St. James began to say weekly Mass in a rented hall above a store at 49th and Woodland in February, 1890.
 The new parish of St. Francis de Sales became official on May 14, with Reverend Joseph O’Neill, former assistant at St. James, as its first pastor.
 The first parish building, a combination chapel and school (today the wing of the school containing the auditorium), was built on 47th Street, near Springfield Ave., in 1891.

 In 1907, Archbishop Prendergast laid the cornerstone for a new church in which Pastor Reverend Crane hoped “the soul would be lifted up to exaltation.”
 Architect and parishioner Henry Dagit designed the monumental Byzantine Romanesque-style structure, and the Rafael Guastavino Company, created its iconic domes.
 The finished building was dedicated on November 12, 1911.